Narengowda/jekyll-now/_drafts/_posts/2018-01-17-collection-of-python-tricks-for-faster-and-better-coding.md

 created_date: 2018-01-17 00:00:00 +0530
 date: 2018-01-17 21:51:01 +0000
 ---
+Here are some of the Python tricks and tips which helps you to write better code.

 Monkey patch a object/class

     class Foo(object):
         def __init__(self, arg1, arg2, **kwargs):
             #do stuff with arg1 and arg2